 Skip to content

-We envision a world where drug discovery is not left to chance but guided by artificial intelligence (AI) to make therapeutic development smarter, more precise, and ultimately faster.
-We’re using iBio’s Discovery Platform to tackle complex and challenging drug targets, with the goal of developing safer and more effective immunotherapies for difficult-to-treat cancers.
+We envision a world where drug discovery is not left to chance but guided by artificial intelligence (AI) and machine learning to make therapeutic development smarter, more precise, and ultimately faster.
+We imagine a day when a new generation of therapeutics against hard-to-drug targets will treat the untreatable and potentially cure the incurable.

 iBio’s patented antibody discovery technology employs an artificial intelligence engine designed to actively guide the discovery process directly to a desired result.
 Our Discovery Platform is comprised of five main components: